Garrett County, September 2020

 Norma and Daphne with big rocks

-I spotted a hickory tussock caterpillar, shown in the top photo of this page.
+I spotted a hickory tussock caterpillar.

 It is best to leave a big backpack at home.
 You'll never get through places like this while wearing one.